fabianpimminger/cookiefox/readme.txt

 Please note that you are responsible for complying with your local and international laws.
 CookieFox can help you to be compliant by providing a cookie notice and the possibility for users to opt-in to defined scripts and services, but installation and activation alone (without configuration) are probably not enough to be compliant.

 == Screenshots ==
-1. Cookie notice displayed as a banner
+1. Cookie notice displayed as a modal
-2. Cookie notice displayed as a modal
+2. Cookie notice displayed as a banner
+3. Configuration of cookies
-3. Configuration of cookie texts
+4. Configuration of cookie texts
-4. Configuration of opt-in and opt-out scripts
+5. Configuration of opt-in and opt-out scripts
-5. Design section in the admin settings
+6. Design section in the admin settings
-6. Consent cookie & Advanced performance settings
+7. Consent cookie & Advanced performance settings

 == Changelog ==

+= 2.0.0 =
+* Category based cookie consent
+* Fixed accessibility issues concerning tab navigation

 = 1.3.1 =
 * Fixed an issue that displayed a wrong primary text color